samsonnguyen/amp-linux-docker/README.md

 # Issues

 * Not all supported AMP for Endpoints features are available since we have limited kernel functionality within containers
 * Only one rpm should be inside this directory.
-The entrypoint expects will attempt to install any rpm found, but there may be issues if you have more than one
+The entrypoint expects a single rpm and will attempt to install any rpm found.
+There may be issues if you have more than one